sandile11/card_counting_blackjack/README.md

 # Card Counting using Computer Vision
 Repo for computer vision based card counting system

-Below is a link to a repo with a similar project along with a link to video of their project:
+Below is a link to a repo with a similar project along with a link to a video-demo of their project:

 [github project](https://github.com/EdjeElectronics/OpenCV-Playing-Card-Detector)